Own-Data-Privateer/hoardy-web/README.md

 Not just the URLs, but also the contents and the requisite resources (images, media, `CSS`, fonts, etc) of the pages you visit.
 Not just the last 3 months, but from the beginning of time you start using it.

-Practically speaking, you [install its extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives `HTTP` requests and responses your web browser does in the process.
+Practically speaking, you [install `Hoardy-Web`'s extension/add-on into your web browser](#quickstart) and just browse the web normally while it passively, in background, captures and archives `HTTP` requests and responses your web browser does in the process.
 The extension has a lot configuration options to help you tweak what should or should not be archived, provides indicators that can help you fully capture each page you do want to archive (it can notify you when some parts of a page failed to load in various ways), and has a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).

-You can then view, replay, mirror, scrape, and/or index your archived data later by using `Hoardy-Web`'s own tool set, by plugging these tools into others, and/or by processing [`CBOR`-formatted outputs](./doc/data-on-disk.md) `Hoardy-Web` produces with your own tools.
+You can then view, replay, mirror, scrape, and/or index your archived data later by [using `Hoardy-Web`'s own tool set](./tool/), by plugging these tools into others, and/or by parsing and processing its [outputs](./doc/data-on-disk.md) with your own tools.

 `Hoardy-Web` was previously known as "Personal Private Passive Web Archive" aka "pwebarc".